uddipbisht/Classification_of_Fire_Types_in_India_Using_MODIS_Satellite_Data_week1/README.md

 Load the dataset

--Perform EDA (exploratory data analysis)
+- Perform EDA (exploratory data analysis)

--Train a classifier (if applicable)
+- Train a classifier (if applicable)

--Visualize trends and fire types
+- Visualize trends and fire types

 ## 📈 Sample Output
--Charts showing monthly and yearly fire frequency.
+- Charts showing monthly and yearly fire frequency.

--Maps of fire locations (if plotted).
+- Maps of fire locations (if plotted).

--Classification of fire types based on rules or ML models.
+- Classification of fire types based on rules or ML models.

 ## ✅ Future Improvements
--Add machine learning models for more accurate classification.
+- Add machine learning models for more accurate classification.

--Integrate GIS mapping.
+- Integrate GIS mapping.

--Automate the report generation.
+- Automate the report generation.

 ## 🤝 Contributing
 Pull requests and suggestions are welcome.
 Please ensure code quality and include relevant comments.